 Olive oil is another moisturizer as well, but is a little heavier.
 Make sure to buy the best quality you can afford and organic if possible.
 That way you can ensure that there are no extra chemicals or pesticides sneaking their way into your beauty routine.

 Once you start making your own beauty products, you will never look at these ingredients at the grocery store the same again.
 In addition to these basic ingredients, many fruits also make great scrubs and masks.
-I have put together a Pinterest board with some great DIY recipes if you are interested in getting started.
+Check out Pinterest boards if you are interested in getting started.

 Do you have any DIY beauty recipes that you love?
 Share with us in the comments below!